drgulevich/mitmojco/README.md

 # mitmojco
 Microscopic Tunneling Model for Josephson Contacts

-The full documentation is coming!
+The full User Guide can be found in the doc folder.